Skip to content

 How much plastic waste is in the oceans?

 According to the Federal Environment Agency between 100 and 142 million tons of waste in the oceans.
-Around 70 percent sinks to the seabed, 15 percent washes up on beaches and another 15 percent floats on the surface and in the water column.2 Round 75 percent of the total amount of waste are said to be plastic waste.3
+Around 70 percent sinks to the sea floor, 15 percent washes up on beaches and another 15 percent floats on the surface and in the water column.2 Round 75 percent of the total amount of waste are said to be plastic waste.3

 According to forecasts, by 2050 there could ultimately be more plastic floating in the sea than there are fish.4